rlwang0314/Team-7-MIST-4610-Group-Project-1-/README.md

 <img width="540" height="282" alt="Screenshot 2026-04-03 at 10 42 10 PM" src="https://github.com/user-attachments/assets/f9d04b40-f294-409f-a08c-83821a43514a" />

 Query 5 — This query allows the tournament management system to identify the highest scoring player in each tournament.
+The players, scores, and tournament information is connected by joining the Players, Player_Stats, Matches, and Tournaments tables.
+In addition, a subquery is used in order to find the maximum score in each tournament and filters the results to include players whose score match the maximum.
 This information can be used to recognize standout performers, create MVP awards, and promote top players to grow the tournament's audience and reputation.